GraphQLer: Enhancing GraphQL Security with Context-Aware API Testing: Evaluation

 \begin{itemize}[leftmargin=*, label=$\diamond$]

-\item \textit{Public APIs.} We utilize 12 public APIs across three categories: open-source, custom-built, and openly-hosted APIs \cite{public-graphql-apis, UserWalletApi, Li_Sample_Food_Delivery_2023}.
-For open-source APIs, we download the back-end code, set up a self-hosted GraphQL server and run tests.
+\item \textit{Public APIs.} We utilize 11 public APIs across three categories: open-source, custom-built, and openly-hosted APIs \cite{public-graphql-apis, UserWalletApi, Li_Sample_Food_Delivery_2023}.
+For open-source APIs, we download the back-end code, set up a self-hosted GraphQL server, and run tests.
 For custom-built APIs, we develop GraphQL APIs that mirror the structure of publicly accessible server-built APIs.
 For openly-hosted APIs, we reference free-to-use online APIs on GitHub and conduct direct testing.
+The list of APIs is shown in Table \ref{tab:apis_tested}.